visaals/blog/content/posts/why-im-starting-this-blog.md

 With that in mind, I'm going to start off by writing about the practical things I've done (so far):

+> :rotating_light: Update 05/25/2022, it's been about two years since I originally made these writing commitments.
+I make no guarantees I will write about the following topics, ever.

-1. Step-by-step: How To Double Your $70k SWE Salary
+1. ~~Step-by-step: How To Double Your $70k SWE Salary~~ (hint: it's leetcode using a pen and paper, message engineers that work in Big Tech&trade; on LinkedIn to get referals, [practice mock interviews](https://www.pramp.com/#/), build up your [resume](https://thetechresume.com/))
-2. Learn the System, Game the System: how to use the internet to achieve practically anything you want (a meta version of #1, going beyond the common "just google it" advice)
+2. ~~Learn the System, Game the System: how to use the internet to achieve practically anything you want (a meta version of #1, going beyond the common "just google it" advice)~~ (break big scary problems into many small manageable problems, solve those small problems, and do that 100x)

 And the stuff I'm currently learning:

 1. How to Quickly Understand a Giant Codebase (currently learning)
-2. SWE's Guide to Efficient Note Taking
+2. ~~SWE's Guide to Efficient Note Taking~~ (just write stuff down as you learn it and organize it from time to time)
 3. The Most Frustrating Bugs I've Come Across And How To Avoid Them, a recurring series

 And general interesting thoughts and ideas I have and come across: